Cultural impact of Elvis Presley: Distrust of Elvis, transgression of societal boundaries

 "Racists attacked rock and roll because of the mingling of black and white people it implied and achieved, and because of what they saw as black music's power to corrupt through vulgar and animalistic rhythms. ...
 The popularity of Elvis Presley was similarly founded on his transgressive position with respect to racial and sexual boundaries. ...
 White cover versions of hits by black musicians ... often outsold the originals; it seems that many Americans wanted black music without the black people in it," and Elvis had undoubtedly "derived his style from the Negro rhythm-and-blues performers of the late 1940s."

 Sam Phillips had anticipated problems promoting Presley's Sun singles.
-He recalled;

-The white disc-jockeys wouldn't touch...
-Negroes' music and the Negro disc-jockeys didn't want anything to do with a record made by a white man.

-Ironically, hillbilly singer Mississippi Slim, one of Presley's heroes, was one of the singer's fiercest critics.
-Phillips felt Dewey Phillips—a white DJ who did play 'black' music—would promote the new material, but many of the hundreds of listeners who contacted the station when "That's All Right" was played were sure Presley must be black.
+He recalled, "The white disc-jockeys wouldn't touch...
+Negroes' music and the Negro disc-jockeys didn't want anything to do with a record made by a white man."
+Phillips felt that Dewey Phillips—a white DJ who did play 'black' music—would promote the new material, but many of the hundreds of listeners who contacted the station when "That's All Right" was played were sure Presley must be black.
 The singer was interviewed several times on air by the DJ and was pointedly asked which school he had attended, to convince listeners that he was white.

+Hillbilly singer Mississippi Slim, one of Presley's heroes, was one of the singer's fiercest critics.

-In 1957, Presley had to defend himself from claims of being a racist: he was alleged to have said: "The only thing Negro people can do for me is to buy my records and shine my shoes."
+In 1957, Presley had to defend himself from claims of being a racist; he was alleged to have said, "The only thing Negro people can do for me is to buy my records and shine my shoes."
 The singer always denied saying, or ever wanting to say, such a racist remark.
 Jet magazine, run by and for African-Americans, subsequently investigated the story and found no basis to the claim.
-However, the Jet journalist did find plenty of testimony that Presley judged people "regardless of race, color or creed."
+However, the Jet journalist did find plenty of testimony to conclude that to Elvis, "people are people regardless of race, color or creed".